 On March 22, 2024, plaintiff, Michael Gray Fleming (the "Plaintiff"), filed a lawsuit in Hennepin County, Minnesota District Court naming the Company, its former Chief Executive Officer and former Chief Financial Officer as defendants.
 The Plaintiff contends that the Company failed to meet its obligations in issuing the Plaintiff stock certificates under the terms of a restricted stock award agreement.
 Plaintiff is seeking at least \$288,000 in damages.
 The Company believes Plaintiff's allegations are baseless, and its intent is to contest the allegations vigorously.
 As of the date of this report, the Company is unable to provide an evaluation of the outcome of the litigation or to provide an estimate of the amount of or a range of potential loss that might be incurred by the Company.
-The Company has moved to dismiss Plaintiff's claims; a hearing is set in September 2024.
+The Company has moved to dismiss Plaintiff's claims; a hearing was set in September 2024.
+The motion has been fully briefed, and the parties argued the motion to the Court.
+A ruling is expected in mid-December.
 The Company also has learned that, following expiration of the SEC Rule 144 waiting period for affiliate/control shares, Plaintiff was able to have his restrictions removed.
 The Company believes that these claims are without merit.